-12.2 These opportunities are in line with the training needs identified both on a personal and departmental level through the school's self review procedures, including staff appraisals, and via the whole school CPD Training School plan.
+- 12.1 CPD to support working with students with SEND is ongoing for all staff and is part of one of the school's strategic priorities this year. - 12.2 These opportunities are in line with the training needs identified both on a personal and departmental level through the school's self review procedures.